The best Prime Day deals under $25 to shop now

 SKIP AHEAD Prime Day sales under $25 on Amazon | Prime Day sales under $25 at other retailers

 Prime Day’s history traces back to 2015 — and after seven years, it’s grown so big that other retailers like Target, Bed Bath & Beyond and Best Buy are now hosting their own counter sales.
-To help you make the most of the fleeting shopping holiday, we compiled some of the best Prime Day deals and sales under $25 that are live on Amazon, plus highlighted other notable deals from counter sales at other retailers.
+To help you make the most of the fleeting shopping holiday as it comes to a close, we compiled some of the best Prime Day deals and sales under $25 that are live on Amazon, plus highlighted other notable deals from counter sales at other retailers.
 And make sure to keep up with our coverage of Prime Day — we will be highlighting lightning deals and sharing some of our favorite deals.

 The best Prime Day deals under $25